jjodl/cp4i-pot-public/Kafka/index.md

 [Return to main Lab section](../index.md#lab-section)

 ## Lab PreReq
-Before starting the **Event Automation labs** make sure that you complete the following pre-req setup.
+Before starting the **Event Automation labs** make sure that you complete the following prereq setup.

 |  Pre-req                            | Description
 |-----------------------------|------------------------------------------------------------------------------------------------------------|
 | [Create Connection to Kafka cluster.](EDA-Pre-lab/kafkasetup/kafka-connect.md)      | Before starting the **Event Automation labs** make sure that you have completed this.
 You will follow the steps to create Kafka connection and save credentials and certs for all EDA labs.

 ## Lab Abstracts